CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

    myprog
 ```

-Note, that you can replace `myprog` with `bash`, which will launch a terminal
+Note that you can replace `myprog` with `bash`, which will launch a shell
-on the compute node.
-From that terminal you can launch also graphical applications.
+on the compute node, which you can, in turn, use to launch graphical
-Once the requested time has passed, the application will be
+applications.
+Once the requested time has passed, the application is
-automatically shutdown.
+terminated automatically.

 <!-- Links -->
+[batch jobs]: ./getting-started.md
 [fast local NVMe storage]: ../disk.md#compute-nodes-with-local-ssd-nvme-disks
+[usage policy]: ../usage-policy.md#login-nodes
+[web interface applications]: ../webinterface/apps.md
 <!-- Links -->